ibm-js/ecma402/cldr/config/README.md

 ## How to Generate the JSON

+In addition to the arguments outlined below, you will also need to specify where the source directory ( CLDR's common directory ) and the target directory ( where you want the JSON to go ) using the -c and -d arguments.

+-c c:\workspace\cldr\common\ -d c:\workspace\GIT\JCEmmons\ecma402\cldr

-Currently we create the data in three passes:
+Currently we create the data in four passes:

 1).
 Currencies - Since the list of currencies is potentially quite large, we only are interested in currencies in the "modern" coverage level for CLDR.